socketsupply/socket/README.md

 ### 🧱 Building your first Socket app !

-If you are interested in making an `Socket` app, please check [Create Socket App Repo](https://github.com/socketsupply/create-socket-app).
+If you are interested in making a `Socket` app, please check [create-socket-app Repo](https://github.com/socketsupply/create-socket-app).
-`Examples` can be found in the [Examples Repo](https://github.com/socketsupply/socket-examples).
+You can also check our `Examples` in the [Examples Repo](https://github.com/socketsupply/socket-examples).

 ### 📚 Documentation